Chosen2730/hng-stage-two/documentation.md

-# Project: HNG Internship
+# Project: HNG Internship Stage 2 Backend Task

+---

+# A. Documentation

+---

-## End-point: Get All Persons
+## 1. Get All Persons

+#### Description

+- This endpoint gets all persons in the database.

 ### Method: GET